apache/sirona/src/site/markdown/instrumentation.md

       </property>
     </bean>

-An alternative is to use `org.apache.commons.monitoring.spring.PointcutMonitoringAutoProxyCreator` which uses a `org.springframework.aop.Pointcut` to select beans to monitor.
+An alternative is to use `org.apache.sirona.spring.PointcutMonitoringAutoProxyCreator` which uses a `org.springframework.aop.Pointcut` to select beans to monitor.

 # AspectJ